spaceship-prompt/spaceship-prompt/README.md

 ## Troubleshooting

-Have a trouble?
+Having trouble?
 Take a look at out [Troubleshooting](./docs/Troubleshooting.md) page.

 Still struggling?
 Please, [file an issue](https://github.com/denysdovhan/spaceship-prompt/issues/new/choose), describe your problem and we will gladly help you.